Uranium and nuclear power facts

 Canada has nuclear research and development capabilities that are supported by academic research centres, the private sector and government laboratories—including Chalk River Laboratories, Canada's largest science and technology complex.

 Nuclear energy research is focused on supporting existing reactor technologies as well as next-generation nuclear energy systems.
-Canada is also a leader in nuclear R&D for areas such as nuclear medicine, pharmacology, environmental protection and wastewater treatment, among others.
+Canada is also a leader in nuclear R&D for areas such as nuclear medicine, pharmacology, environmental protection and wastewater treatment.

 Small modular reactors (SMRs) are nuclear reactors that operate at a smaller scale than current nuclear power plants.
-Although not yet commercially proven in Canada, they may have future applications as a replacement to fossil fuel power plants or as load-following units equipped with systems for storing excess electricity to complement larger shares of variable renewables.
+Although not yet commercially proven in Canada, they may have future applications.
+SMRs might replace fossil fuel power plants or be used as load-following units equipped with systems for storing excess electricity to complement larger shares of variable renewables.

 SMRs may also have applications in the production of heat and electricity at both on- and off-grid industrial sites, and to help off-grid northern and remote communities reduce their reliance on diesel.